Mental Health Innovation Network (MHIN)

 Focuses on understanding the challenges arising from the implementation of recent system reform as well as opportunities arising from AI and digital health innovation.

-Looks into the biological, social and economic impacts on mental health because of the COVID-19 pandemic.
+Looks into the biological, social and economic impacts on mental health post the COVID-19 pandemic.

-Explores ways to support mental health and wellbeing across the lifespan, including the empowering of patients, carers and health providers with tailored information and support tools.
+Explores ways to support mental health and wellbeing across the lifespan.
+From maternal and pre-natal to healthy ageing, empowering patients, carers and health providers with tailored information and support tools.

 Network lead